| Port Credit Marine Surveys

 and preparations made for the trip.
 Any skipper worth his salt will also want

-that the boat be fueled when I arrive as
+I also request that the boat be fueled when

-I will be departing at sun-up.
-You do not
+I arrive as I will be departing at sun-up.

-want to pay me to hang around for half a
+You do not want to pay me to hang around

-day before the summer help shows up to open
+for half a day before the summer help shows

-the fuel dock and then another couple of
+up to open the fuel dock and then another

-hours for them to find the keys to the fuel
+couple of hours for them to find the keys

 Even licensed captains do not carry insurance for this kind of work so you should get an approval letter from your insurer for the hired captain to be covered under your policy.
 Quite often the insurer will OK your choice even if unlicensed if they are satisfied with their experience.
 On larger dollar vessels, the insurance company might insist on a licensed captain.
 Either way written confirmation to the captain must be provided.

-Upon arrival I will take a number of photographs of the vessel as I try very hard to deliver it in exactly the same condition as I picked it up.
-I insist on some time to crawl around the boat to familiarize myself with locations of seacocks, inspect battery installation, mechanical systems and to inspect fuel filters.
-I like a beer as much as the next fella but I will also ask that any alcoholic beverages be removed from the vessel.
+Upon arrival we will take a number of photographs of the vessel as we try very hard to deliver it in exactly the same condition as we picked it up.
+We insist on some time to crawl around the boat to familiarize ourselves with locations of seacocks, inspect battery installation, mechanical systems and to inspect fuel filters.

 What we need from You